 Mandatory Continuing Education Requirements for Washington, DC Architects

 DC Licensure Requirements

-Licensed architects in the District of Columbia must accumulate a total of 24.0 learning units (LUs) each 2-renewal period, which is two years.
+Licensed architects in the District of Columbia must accumulate a total of 24.0 learning units (LUs) each 2-year renewal period.
 All 24.0 Learning Units must be of HSW (Health, Safety & Welfare) designation.